 Aside from her engineering career, Chelsea is also highly involved in community theater in Orlando, working with Wayne Densch Performing Arts Center, Bay Street Players, Breakthrough Theater of Winter Park, Playwright's Round Table, and Theater at St Luke’s.

 Cathy serves as GFS board member and ArtWorks Orlando (ArtWorks) area lead since March 2019.

 Cathy is a recent retired Disney executive.
 She brings with her an extensive career with the Walt Disney Company as Manager of Walt Disney Imagineering’s Interior Design department in Florida.
-Through her countless projects she had enjoyed the challenges and reward of telling the story through interior design where Disney’s guests truly experience the magic.
+Through her countless projects she had enjoyed the challenges and rewards of telling the story through interior design where Disney’s guests truly experience the magic.

-Aside from her Interior Design Experience, Cathy have strong experience with Fine Arts and working with young students.
-Cathy created the Art of Expressions Art studio, for young students between the ages of 8-16 years of age; teaching fine arts and giving the students goals culmniating in a yearly Art Show.
+Aside from her Interior Design Experience, Cathy has strong experience with Fine Arts and working with young students.
+Cathy created the Art of Expressions Art studio, for young students between the ages of 8-16 years of age; teaching fine arts and giving the students goals culminating in a yearly Art Show.
 For 5 years she had promoted an atmosphere where they could enjoy their talents, grow in their talents, and celebrate others’ talents.

 Cathy enjoys mentoring and promoting the excitement of Artistic accomplishments and Joy and sees the Arts as an integral important component of youth development and of any type of learning.

 Stephanie serves as GFS board member and Arts After 5 (AA5) area lead since March 2018.